azrilpramudia/powershell-config/README.md

 - [z](https://github.com/agkozak/zsh-z) — Directory jumper (`Modules/z/`)
 - [PowerShell Gallery](https://www.powershellgallery.com/) — Source for installing extra modules

 *(You can expand this list with more tools/modules as you add them to the repository.)*

-## Contributing

-Contributions are welcome!
-You can help by:
-- Opening issues for bugs or suggestions
-- Submitting pull requests with improvements, modules, or themes
-- Expanding the documentation for clarity

 ## License